 It is important to note that although the objective is the slowness of the output signal, the functions g_j are instantaneous functions of the input, so that slowness cannot be achieved by low-pass filtering.
-As a side effect, this makes SFA unsuitable for inverting convolutive mixtures.
+As a side effect, SFA is not suitable for inverting convolutive mixtures.